def1ant1/RusticUI/docs/rust-ci.md

 wasm-pack test --headless --chrome crates/rustic-ui-material -- --features yew --test wasm
 ```

 The parity suites emit Insta snapshots so changes to automation IDs or scoped classes require an intentional snapshot review.
-The wasm harness mounts the Yew adapters in a headless Chrome instance and performs an `axe-core` audit, eliminating manual accessibility smoke tests.
+Accessibility sweeps now execute through the dedicated Playwright + axe harness under `test/accessibility/`, which boots the docs + example gallery, runs WCAG 2.0/2.1 AA rules, and writes JSON/HTML reports into `test-results/accessibility`.
+The wasm harness still validates interactive adapters, but the browser-level audits moved into the shared Playwright suite to keep CI orchestration consistent across languages.

 ### Snapshot maintenance workflow
 When a Joy snapshot test fails, the panic message includes both the framework-specific markup and the React baseline.
 Use `-- --nocapture --exact` to focus on the failing test: